DanieleF36/SEII_Main-Project/README.md

 I can add a new proposal choosing possible cosupervisor from a list or adding them with the plus button.

 ### Application List
-I can see the list of applications to my proposals.
+I can see the list of applications for my proposals.
 To accept or reject an application I have to click on the application itself.
 It's also possible to download a student's CV to evaluate his application.

 ## LIKE A STUDENT

 ### Proposal List
 I can see the list of proposals related to my course of study.
-Once I've clicked on a proposal I can apply for it with the apply button and upload a pdf of my CV.
+Once I've clicked on a proposal I can apply for it with the apply button and upload a PDF of my CV.
 ### My Application
 I can see the list of my applications and information about the linked proposal.
 The status of applications can be accepted (in green), pending (in yellow), rejected (in red) or canceled (in grey).